 WORK EXPERIENCE OFFICE:

 Room D-101 - Dr. Rosenstein – 951- 672- 6030 Ext.
-22202 Hours: Tuesday and Thursday, both lunches.
+22202 Hours: Tuesday and Thursday, during 2nd lunch.
 Also, sometimes after school or by appointment.
 Turn in all required job forms, weekly time sheets, and other assignments here, as well as pick up all forms relating to work permits.

 WORK EXPERIENCE CLASSROOM: Paloma Valley Theater every WEDNESDAY at 6:30 a.m. to 7:25 a.m.

 Class meets on Wednesday mornings unless notified otherwise.
 No food or drink allowed.
 Cell phones must be off.
 If seen or heard I confiscate.
 Boys, pants pulled up with no boxers showing.
 No radios or headphones.
 Only our class work displayed during the class, no other.
 Remove hats, hoods, and sunglasses when entering class.
 Put makeup on at home.
 Bring a pen (blue, black ink only) or a pencil and paper to take notes and tests, your binder, and of course, your Chrome Books.
 Sleeping, putting your head down, doing other homework = will cause a loss of all daily participation points.
 Be respectful and pay attention, or else you will be asked to leave the class.

 You must find your own job and cannot be self-employed.
 Your job must be teacher approved and meet all requirements.
 It must meet all of the following criteria:

 - ___You are an employee, not self-employed or an independent contractor.